Amanda2900/portfolio/README.md

 <h1>Amanda DiNoto's Portfolio</h1>

 Welcome!
 Thanks for taking a look at my git hub.
-To view my portfolio site, which was created using react, click here.
+To view my portfolio, click here.

 <h2>Credits</h2>

+<li>This site was created using React.</li>

 <li>Favicon: <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></li>